-The novel coronavirus pandemic started very much as a healthcare crisis, but has evolved over the past six months into an economic crisis.
-In the UK alone we are seeing millions of jobs at risk, businesses teetering on the edge, and whole industries such as travel on the verge of collapse.
-This measure, along with other interventions by the government, the FCA and lenders, in response to the Covid-19 crisis, will come to an end much sooner than the wider economic crisis, creating a raft of new challenges for the financial services sector.
+The novel coronavirus pandemic started very much as a healthcare crisis but has evolved over the past six months into an economic crisis too.
+In the UK alone, we are seeing millions of jobs at risk, businesses teetering on the edge, and whole industries such as travel on the verge of collapse.
+Interventions by the government, the FCA and lenders, in response to the Covid-19 crisis, will come to an end much sooner than the wider economic crisis, so this means a raft of new financial services challenges in 2020 and beyond.

 Increased numbers of accounts with debt balances

-Millions of homeowners are taking a “payment holiday” from their mortgage, typically £755 a month.
-These high volumes of customers taking payment holidays will lead to increased debt to collect in the coming months and years, and represent a significant percentage of the overall mortgage book, far more than under usual circumstances.
+Millions of homeowners are taking a “payment holiday” from their mortgages, at an average of £755 a month.
+These high volumes of customers taking payment holidays will lead to increased debt to collect in the coming months and years and represent a significant percentage of the overall mortgage book, far more than under usual circumstances.

-Payment holidays are expected to be in place for the next few months but the consequences and impacts of payment holidays will be felt by customers and firms long after.
+Payment holidays are expected to be in place for the next few months, but the consequences and impacts of these payment holidays will be felt by customers and firms long after, as lenders grapple with increased debt.
 Solutions are required to help firms in the long-term as well as the immediate term.

 Increased operational demand

 Banks and Building Societies have expressed concerns relating to the need to up-weight existing operational teams to handle increased demand.
-Recruiting, training, retaining and managing resources across the arrears life-cycle from simple processing to complex arrears, vulnerable customer and litigation matters, will undoubtedly place increased strain on firms.
+Recruiting, training, retaining and managing resources across the arrears life-cycle will undoubtedly place increased strain on firms.
+From simple processing to complex arrears, vulnerable customer and litigation matters, there are a number of operational processes that will be put under additional stress.

-Lenders will be under pressure to run expedited procurement and supplier selection processes.
-Near-term challenges will drive firms to look for tactical solutions from trusted partners.
-Firms need reassurance from suppliers that their needs will be met, for the near term and longer term.
+One of the current issues in finance for 2020 is that lenders are under pressure to run expedited procurement and supplier selection processes.
+Looking forward, near-term challenges will drive firms to look for tactical solutions from trusted partners.
+Firms need reassurance from suppliers that their needs will be met, for the near term and long term.

-See how Target can help lenders meet additional demand especially with collections and arrears, throughout the Covid-19 crisis and beyond.
+Meet additional demand and transform your collections and arrears processes throughout the Covid-19 crisis and beyond.